shields-mike/steam_backlog_organizer/README.md

 would be what I did to my file where I added a new column to represent various things: checkmark for completion, clock for in progress, a handshake for co-op, etc. I also changed the font and spaced the columns out for easier readability.

 ---

+## FAQ

+- ***"Insert Game here"* isn't on the file!**
+  - First check if the game store page exists.
+Some games got a definitive edition update and so the store page for the original game got deleted.
+If the store page does exist, then feel free to open up an issue.

+- **There's blank spaces on the csv file**
+  - This is related to the first issue where the game is still in your library but it doesn't have a store page, so the script just writes out empty strings into the rows.
+Here is a video explaining how to get rid of these rows: https://www.youtube.com/watch?v=hITnddIYtRI

+---

 ## License